 The University of Cincinnati and all regional campuses are accredited by the Higher Learning Commission.

 As a first-professional degree program, the MLA I provides the body of knowledge common to the profession and promotes acquisition of knowledge and skills necessary to enter the professional practice of landscape architecture.
 The MLA I degree program has been designed to meet the standards of the Landscape Architecture Accreditation Board.
-This new degree program will begin the accreditation process in 2019.
+This new degree program began the accreditation process in 2020.
 For more information about accreditation, please visit this website: https://www.asla.org/accreditationlaab.aspx